Oral-Eze® from Quest Diagnostics now includes testing for oxycodones

 Companies can test for the most commonly abused opioids using an oral fluid drug test.
 Primary benefits of oral fluid testing include excellent detection of recent drug use, an observed collection, and the accuracy that comes from a laboratory-based drug test.
 This strategy can help to filter out drug users and maintain a safe, healthy workplace.

-Read our frequently asked questions and talk to your Quest representative about an expanded opiates test panel in Oral-Eze that tests and confirms for oxycodone, oxymorphone, hydrocodone, hydromorphone, 6-AM (heroin), and codeine, morphine.
+Read our frequently asked questions and talk to your Quest representative about an expanded opiates test panel in Oral-Eze that tests and confirms for oxycodone, oxymorphone, hydrocodone, hydromorphone, 6-AM (heroin), codeine, and morphine.